nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         Use case resumes from step 2.

-**Use case: Delete a clothing item**
+**Use case: Delete a garment**

 **MSS**

-1. User requests to list all clothing items
+1. User requests to list all garments
-2. nufash shows a list of clothing items
+2. NuFash shows a list of garments
-3. User requests to delete a specific clothing item in the list
+3. User requests to delete a specific garment in the list
-4. nufash deletes the specified clothing item
+4. NuFash deletes the specified garment

     Use case ends.